kagaya85/kagaya85/README.md

 #### About me:

-- 🏷️ Gopher ｜ Cloud Engineer｜ ACGer
 - 🌈 Open Source & Open Mind
-- 🔭 Currently working on Kubernetes
+- 🔭 Working on Kubernetes
 - 🏫 Graduated from TJU & FDU
 - 📺 Do you want more Anime?
 See here 👉 [Bangumi](https://bangumi.tv/user/kagaya85)
 - 🏃‍♂️ **Be Creative!**